SpellholdStudios/1pp/README.md

     - Copy entire folders instead of infinite lines.

   - [104] 1ppv4: GUI additions for BGII (104_core.tph)
     - Replaced `GAME_IS` conditions with variables checks to speed up install time.
     - Copy entire folders instead of infinite lines.
+    - Replaced `READLN` actions "*Do you want to include SoA style loading screens for ToB?*", "*Install updated fonts? (may cause issues with languages using different font .BAMs)*" and "*Use mixed case labels?*" with reading new settings (1pp_gui_soa, 1pp_updated_fonts and 1pp_mixed_labels) from *1pp-config-default.ini* or *1pp-config-user.ini*.

+  - [105] 1ppv4: Avatar fixes (105_avatars.tph)
+    - Replaced `GAME_IS` conditions with variables checks to speed up install time.
+    - Copy entire folders instead of infinite lines.